holdfenytolvaj/pogi/README.md

 - it is not an over engineered ORM with new syntax to learn and with less functionality,
 - it is not a simple prepared statements executor with a lot of boilerplate for queries

-it is somewhere in between around the golden middle ground.
+it is somewhere in between, around the _golden_ middle ground.

 ##Some of the features:
 - typescript support (async-await!) (also can generate the structure for the db)